 Some people cannot tolerate the distress and discomfort associated with the above types of ME.
 For them, a third variation is used, in which people are instructed to focus on their favorite body parts and to use positive language only.

 For example, instead of talking about “problem areas,” one might say “I love my fingers.
 They are so long and beautiful.
-I love my face too, especially its milky white skin.
+I love my face too, especially my skin.
 It is so healthy and smooth.”

 How does mirror exposure therapy work?